 It would have been very easy to spoil Cae Court with insensitive additions that would have destroyed all its character.
 Instead this delightful relic of the Gothic Revival now nearly a century and a half old has been given a new lease of life and has people wanting to use it again.

 The Eaves Restaurant can be found in a sensitively-designed modern extension to this most picturesque of 19th century buildings.
 It boasts a fully glazed dining room with views across to the nearby River Ogwr in one direction and the Grade II listed St. Illtyd's Church, atop steep Newcastle Hill in the other.
 This church is dramatically lit at night.
 Thus guests and visitors can enjoy a fine dining experience with fascinating views.
 Prior to eating, an aperitif can be enjoyed in the cocktail lounge with its Danish Petersen brick fireplace.
 There is a unique wine selection from London merchants Genesis wines which is exclusive to Cae Court as well as carefully selected craft beers and ales, as befits a market town.
 The Chef sources all ingredients from local suppliers and from Cae Court's own herb garden.
 After the meal guests or visitors can take to the cigar terrace to smoke without disturbing other diners.

-Cae court is available for morning coffee, afternoon teas, lunch / dinner, cocktails and private dining.
+Cae court is available for breakfast, morning coffee, cream teas, lunch / dinner, cocktails and private dining.